Community Engagement Model

 CARB's approach to community engagement

 The California Air Resources Board (CARB) is working to develop a consistent approach to community engagement to build trust and strong relationships with communities and ensure equitable outcomes for all Californians.
-CARB is creating the Community Engagement Model to achieve this goal.
-The Community Engagement Model will be co-developed through our partnerships with communities to ensure we build upon the knowledge and expertise of communities throughout the state.
+CARB created the Community Engagement Model to achieve this goal.
+The Community Engagement Model was co-developed through our partnerships with communities to ensure we build upon the knowledge and expertise of communities throughout the state.

 Background